Key takeaways

 Why they are not going away on their own

-Per the American Academy of Dermatology, cherry angiomas are among the most common benign skin growths in adults over 30, and they tend to multiply over time rather than resolve.
-If you have noticed more appearing in recent years, that is the normal pattern.
+That single fact is why "wait and see" fails and why years pass without change.
+Per the American Academy of Dermatology, cherry angiomas are among the most common benign skin growths in adults over 30, and they multiply over time rather than resolve.
+If you have noticed more appearing in recent years, that is the normal pattern, not a sign anything is wrong.
 For a full explanation of why new ones keep appearing, see our guide on why you keep getting more.

 What finally worked and what didn't